 Rathdrum Prairie Aquifer Boundary

-In 1977, a petition request was submitted to the U.S. Environmental Protection Agency (EPA) to designate the Rathdrum Prairie Aquifer (RPA) as a sole source aquifer.
+In 1977, a petition request was submitted to the EPA to designate the RPA as a sole source aquifer.
 On February 9, 1978, EPA granted the request (Federal Register Vol. 43, No. 28, Thursday, February, 9, 1978).
-EPA defines a sole source aquifer as one that 1) supplies at least 50% of the drinking water in the area overlying the aquifer, and 2) has no alternative drinking water source(s) which could physically, legally, and economically supply all those who depend on the aquifer for drinking water.
+EPA defines a sole-source aquifer as one that 1) supplies at least 50% of the drinking water in the area overlying the aquifer, and 2) has no alternative drinking water source(s) which could physically, legally, and economically supply all those who depend on the aquifer for drinking water.

 (Click on map to enlarge.)